 What's New?

-NEW LAWS AFFECTING NOTARIES PUBLIC BEGINNING JANUARY
+NEW LAWS AFFECTING NOTARIES PUBLIC EFFECTIVE JANUARY

 1, 2008